viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 To stop a running container, execute `docker stop yourContainerID`.
 To remove a container, execute `docker rm yourContainerID`

 For further operations with docker refer to the [official documentation](https://docs.docker.com/reference/).

 ## How to use

+Read the readme in the postman collection folder on how to generate an api token.
+`apiToken`s cannot be reused for applications using the API-Client.
+It must be unique for each connector instance.

+1) Build the Maven Project pegelhub-ftp-connector
+2) Open `config.properties`:
+    * Set your desired configurations
+3) Open `sink_properties.yaml`:
+    * Set a valid API Token and update the timestamp to the time of creation (change Date, Hour, Minute mark)
+    * Set your desired configurations
+4) Organise all Files into one folder (`./src/main/resources`)
+5) Build the Docker Images and Containers
+6) Run the Containers on your desired Machine (Local/Server)

 The FTP-Connector is capable of parsing .asc and .zrxp data.
 However, if you are planning on receiving both types of data, you will need two separate instances of the FTP-Connector.

-1. Make sure you have a `config.properties` and the `properties.yaml` File in the correct
-   folder: `../pegelhub-ftp-connector/src/main/resources`
-2. Define the corresponding properties to your needs:
-    * For further explanation of the config properties refer to "Connector Options (Config Properties)" below.
+### Example for config.properties

 As an example, valid properties for a zrxp-file-reading FTP Connector could be: